cerebris/jsonapi-resources-site/src/v0.10/guide/upgrade_guide.md

 *** this will be updated as needed ***

-please report issues you encounter upgrading either at [Gitter](https://gitter.im/cerebris/jsonapi-resources) or [Github](https://github.com/cerebris/jsonapi-resources/issues)
+Please report issues you encounter upgrading either at [Gitter](https://gitter.im/cerebris/jsonapi-resources) or [Github](https://github.com/cerebris/jsonapi-resources/issues)